 In Lewis Carroll's Through the Looking-Glass, the brothers Tweedledum and Tweedledee show Alice the sleeping Red King, telling her that he's dreaming the entire world.
 If he were to wake up, they say, it would all disappear.
 Alice claims not to believe them, but the idea frightens her all the same.
 At the end of the story, it becomes clear that her adventure in the Looking-Glass World was indeed a dream.
 A haunting question is then raised: "Which dreamed it?"
 Alice or the Red King?
 And if the latter, then isn't it possible he's still dreaming the world into existence even after Alice imagines herself to be awake?

 Philip K. Dick described himself as an "acosmic pantheist."
-He believed there was no such thing as an external reality, only the endlessly complex mind of God.
+He believed there was no such thing as a true external reality, only the endlessly complex mind of God.
 What he's essentially saying is that the Tweedles were right: "Life is but a dream."